-Charity (2002-2003), Myth (2010), The Hat Makes the Man (2004-2007) and The Virgin Mother (2005-2006) came to YSP as part of Yorkshire Sculpture International (YSI), a festival of sculpture which took place across Leeds and Wakefield in 2019.
+Charity (2002-2003), Myth (2010), The Hat Makes the Man (2004-2007) and The Virgin Mother (2005-2006) by Damien Hirst came to the Yorkshire Sculpture Park as part of Yorkshire Sculpture International (YSI), a festival of sculpture which took place across Leeds and Wakefield in 2019.

-Hirst‘s ten-metre- tall The Virgin Mother stands against the backdrop of the Lower Lake, a powerful presence in the landscape.
+Damien Hirst‘s ten-metre- tall The Virgin Mother stands against the backdrop of the Lower Lake, a powerful presence in the landscape.
 Referencing the stance of Degas’s Little Dancer of Fourteen Years (c.1881), the sculpture’s cross-section reveals the foetus curled within the womb.

 Charity, on display near the Weston building, is recognisable as based on Scope collection boxes which were commonly seen on British high streets between the 1960s and 1970s.
 A young girl wearing a calliper forlornly cradles a teddy bear and a donations box which reads ‘please give generously’.
 The work questions historic and outdated ways of depicting disability and seeking charity.

-Outside The Weston, Myth presents a white unicorn with half of its skin flayed to reveal vibrant red, pink and yellow musculature and tissues.
+Outside The Weston, Hirst’s Myth presents a white unicorn with half of its skin flayed to reveal vibrant red, pink and yellow musculature and tissues.
 Hirst often takes religious or mythical figures as his subjects, unpicking and disrupting their familiar narratives.
 Horses have been an artistic subject for millennia and, referencing this tradition, Hirst’s unicorn stands high on a classical plinth.
 Like all works in this display, Myth makes a playful nod to art history.